CyrilleB79/winMag/readme.md

 * The parameter controlling if Magnifier control window remains always on top is now stored in configuration;
   this means that this parameter is remembered when restarting NVDA and can be enabled or not depending on the active profile.
 * Fixed a bug causing unexpected screen curtain de-activation when using move to view or move view commands.
-* Option alwaysOnTop setting will no be honoured also when changing magnification mode.
+* Option alwaysOnTop setting will now be honoured also when changing magnification mode.
 * Added ability to save and restore Windows Magnifier's config in NVDA's config.
 * Compatibility with NVDA 2023.1.
 * Clarify which type of tracking is re-enabled when tracking is toggled on again.